 I also teach others how to do the same in local, face-to-face workshops and in online tutorials, using Hangout.

 Remember that feeling of freedom you got riding your first bike?
-Phone cameras can provide us with that same kind of pure joy ... all over again!
+If you know how to "ride" it, a smartphone can provide you with that same kind of pure joy ... all over again!

-This site's my place to share the joy I get from mobile photography.
-After 40+ years' experience shooting, printing, publishing, exhibiting, and teaching the photographic arts in traditional ways, I'm having a blast with my phone!
+With 40+ years' experience shooting, printing, publishing, exhibiting, and teaching the photographic arts in traditional ways, I'm both a skilled mobile photographer and an enthusiastic teacher.

 If you need some compelling images to help you tell your story - or you'd like to improve your own mobile photography skills - give me a call at 541-897-0499 to discuss a commission or an assignment or visit http://joyofiphoneography.com to reserve a seat in one of my upcoming workshops.

 “Darkroom to Digital” debuted this evening on Oregon Public Television’s Art Beat.
 The documentary runs a little under an hour and covers the history of photography in Oregon through to the first wholly mobile photography show this summer at The Arts Center in Corvallis: "Expanding Visions."